 Things to Do

-There is no way we can cover all of the things to do in Yellowstone in one blog post.
-Our goal is to highlight some of the most popular activities to give you some ideas for your trip.
+It’s tough to cover all of the things to do in Yellowstone, but our goal here is to highlight some of the most popular activities to give you some ideas for your trip.

 Don’t forget to check out the rest of the Upper Geyser Basin.
-There are 150 geysers in one square mile so there are lots to see other than just Old Faithful.
+There are 150 geysers in one square mile, so there are lots to see other than Old Faithful.

-Grand Prismatic is the largest hot spring in the park and is one of the most interesting sites you will ever see.
-The colors are so intense and beautiful that it’s hard to even believe your eyes.
-The hot spring is huge—between 200 and 330 feet in diameter and over 120 feet deep.
+Grand Prismatic is the largest hot spring in the park and one of the most interesting sites you’ll ever see.
+The colors are so intense and beautiful that it’s hard to believe your eyes.
+The hot spring is between 200 and 330 feet in diameter and over 120 feet deep.

 Be aware that parking at the hot spring is limited and doesn’t have enough capacity for Yellowstone’s large crowds.
-Try to get there early to get a parking spot or plan some extra time to wait for a spot to open up.
+Get there early to get a parking spot or plan some extra time to wait for a spot to open.

 Mammoth Hot Spring Terraces

-The Mammoth Hot Springs are located near the northern entrance of the park, and the springs offer visitors unique viewing experiences.
+The Mammoth Hot Springs are located near the park’s northern entrance, and the springs offer visitors unique viewing experiences.
 You can walk along boardwalks above the hydrothermal features and get an up-close and personal view of the hot spring terraces.
-I can’t explain how these terraces are made, but I can say that they are really interesting and particularly inspiring.

 Norris Geyser Basin